aveterosystems/.github/profile/README.md

   Custom hardware and firmware for high-performance sensing and actuation in constrained environments.

 - 📡 **Smart Sensing & Environmental Systems**
-  Intelligent platforms for tracking, environmental monitoring, and foot traffic analysis using smart cameras and sensors.
+  Intelligent platforms for tracking, environmental monitoring using smart cameras and sensors.

 - ✈️ **AI-Driven Drones**
   Autonomous aerial platforms with real-time tracking, navigation, and adaptive mission planning.